Morse College: Design

-Renovations

-Morse College was entirely renovated during 2009-2010.
+Morse College was entirely renovated during 2009–2010.
 The top-to-bottom refurbishment updated the facilities of the college to meet growing student needs while preserving the design and style Morse is known for.

 The centerpiece of the renovation project is its new underground recreational spaces, including a theater, music practice rooms, a weaving studio, a recording studio, a digital media room, exercise facilities, and spaces for dance and aerobics.
 The space joins Morse with neighboring Ezra Stiles College via an underground courtyard spanned by a pedestrian bridge.
 The former 11,699 square feet of shared social space in Morse and Stiles swelled to 15,300 after the renovations.
 Pierson and Davenport, by comparison, together have 14,638.

 Other completed work at Morse includes an upgrade of all mechanical and electrical facilities, a new roof, new windows, updates to meet fire-safety and handicapped-accessibility codes, and air conditioning for public spaces and the Head of College's suite.
 Student rooms, common rooms, the gallery, game room, and the buttery have also been upgraded to accommodate the goal of Yale's residential college system as a center for social interaction.
 There has also been a major reconfiguration of the kitchen and servery that expands the capacity of the dining halls in both Morse and Stiles.